ecadlabs/taquito/packages/taquito-wallet-connect/README.md

 `@taquito/wallet-connect` is an npm package that provides developers a way to connect a dapp built with Taquito to a wallet giving the freedom to the users of the dapp to choose the wallet via the WalletConnect/Reown protocol.
 The `WalletConnect` class implements the `WalletProvider` interface, providing an alternative to `BeaconWallet`.
 Note: Currently, a QR code is displayed to establish a connection with a wallet.
 As more Tezos wallets integrate with WalletConnect, we plan showing a list of available wallets alongside the QR code.
+Note: The current QR pairing flow still relies on the legacy WalletConnect modal package.
+We plan to replace that modal integration in a future release.

 ## Install